-Repetitive damage to the esophagus lining from longstanding gastroesophageal reflux disease (GERD) may lead to a complication known as Barrett’s esophagus.
-This condition can result in the development of abnormal cells (dysplasia) in the lower esophagus.
-These abnormal cells are potentially precancerous and if not identified and treated, dysplastic Barrett’s esophagus can develop into cancer in a small number (about 0.5%) of patients each year.
+Repetitive acid damage to the esophagus lining from gastroesophageal reflux disease (GERD) may lead to a complication known as Barrett’s esophagus.
+This condition occurs when the normal cells that line the lower part of the esophagus (called squamous cells) are replaced by a different cell type (called intestinal cells).
+The intestinal cells of Barrett's esophagus are more resistant to acid damage than squamous cells, suggesting that these cells are developed to protect the esophagus from acid exposure.
+Barrett’s esophagus can develop into cancer in a small number (about 0.5%) of patients each year.

 Most patients with Barrett’s esophagus will undergo endoscopy examinations on a regular basis to help monitor any progression of the disease.

-If you have dysplasia (precancerous changes) your physician may recommend ablation of the abnormal tissue using radiofrequency (RF) therapy.
-At NorthShore, we offer this advanced therapeutic endoscopic procedure to destroy the precancerous cells from the esophagus lining, which allows healthy cells to take their place.
+If precancerous cells (dysplasia) develop, your physician may recommend radiofrequency (RF) therapy.
+This is an endoscopic procedure to destroy the precancerous cells in the esophagus lining and allows healthy cells to take their place.

 For More Information

-For more information or to schedule an appointment with a gastroenterologist, please call 847.657.1900.
+For more information on Barrett's esophagus symptoms and treatment or to schedule an appointment with a gastroenterologist, please call 847.657.1900.